Medications Used to Treat Heart Attack

 Studies have shown that some patients are resistant to the effects of aspirin therapy.
 Regular blood tests may be performed to monitor the patient's response; the results of these tests can be used to adjust the aspirin dosage or change the medication.

 Studies have shown that taking beta-blockers during and after a heart attack decreases the risk for recurrent heart attack and death.
 Therefore, patients without contraindications to beta-blocker therapy often take these drugs indefinitely.
-Beta-blockers may cause erectile dysfunction.
+Beta-blockers may cause erectile dysfunction (impotence, ED) in men.